-NEW YORK, May 13 (Reuters) - The U.S. dollar erased losses to trade flat against a basket of currencies on Wednesday, after Federal Reserve Chair Jerome Powell rejected the idea of using negative interest rates as a stimulative tool, even as he sounded a gloomy note about economic growth.
+NEW YORK, May 13 (Reuters) - The U.S. dollar edged higher against a basket of currencies on Wednesday, after Federal Reserve Chair Jerome Powell rejected the idea of using negative interest rates as a stimulative tool, even as he sounded a gloomy note about economic growth.

 In remarks webcast by the Peterson Institute for International Economics, Powell said the country could face an "extended period" of weak growth.

 Economic recovery may take time, depending on progress fighting the coronavirus pandemic, he said.

 The U.S. Dollar Currency Index, which measures the greenback’s strength against six major currencies, was up 0.23% on the day at 100.26.
 The index fell as low as 99.57 earlier in the session.

 Powell said the Fed's view on negative interest rates has not changed and it is not something policy makers are looking at.